 Using painkillers and anti-spasmodics (drugs to reduce tummy cramps) are also very helpful.

 A change in diet often helps in the management of diverticulae.
 Generally, a a high fibre diet is recommended but it is important to increase gradually and find the best level of fibre for you – in a few people high fibre intake can make some symptoms worse.
 Types of fibre also differ, fibre from fruit and vegetables may improve your symptoms more than the grain-based fibre found in bread, wheat cereals etc. You may also find that you feel more bloated or pass more wind when you first change your diet but this should settle down as your bowel becomes used to your new regime.

 IMPORTANT: Please inform your doctor of any sudden change in your bowel pattern or bleeding from the bottom because it may mean you have a different bowel problem that will need investigation.

 The information on this page is reproduced from material put together by the Colorectal Development Unit at the Royal London Hospital, part of Barts and the London NHS Trust.
-An information leaflet prepared by the Colorectal Development Unit, Barts and the London NHS Trust will soon be available to download here.
+Further information can be found at Patient UK.